mkhodak/offconvex.github.io/_posts/document_embeddings.md

 In addition, they suggested taking out the component along the top singular direction of each batch of sentences.
 This approach was inspired by earier work by [Wieting et al.](https://arxiv.org/abs/1511.08198), who started with the simple average embedding and improved it using a paraphrase dataset.

+Both their paper and subsequent evaluations (see this nice [blog post](http://nlp.town/blog/sentence-similarity/) by Yves Peirsman) show that SIF embeddings work very well on sentence semantic similarity and relatedness tasks, outperforming deep learning approaches such as LSTM embeddings and deep averaging networks.
+In these evaluations pairs of sentence embeddings are assigned scores based on their inner product or a trained regression targeting human ratings.
+However, SIF embeddings do not end up improving performance strongly on sentiment classification tasks; indeed taking out the top component hurts performance, while the weighting gives only a slight improvement.
+It seems that while word-level semantic content suffices for good similarity performance, sentiment analysis depends more on word-order, something that SIF doesn't capture.

 ##Incorporating word-order

 As in the BonG approach of concatenating $n$-gram indicators on top of BoW, we can incorporate word-order in distributed embeddings by concatenating sums of $n$-gram embeddings on top of the simple sum-of-word embeddings vector.